When you hear the phrase, “consumables procurement is costing you”, do unit costs, scale of economies and SKU consolidation come to mind?

 In a more practical sense, the highest cost of any Australian business is the wages paid to staff – and the time each staff member uses up is costing you not only their wages, but the loss of what they could have been doing to market your facility, connect with your customers and ensure your business’ future.

-The money you pay your staff should have rich dividends in happy residents, efficient operations, and ultimately new business.
+The money you pay your staff should have rich dividends in satisfied customers, efficient operations, and ultimately new business.

-Instead, your staff are spending time on ordering consumables.
+Instead, your staff are spending time on administrative tasks, like ordering consumables.

 We’ve looked into the ordering processes of over 100 Aged Care Homes, from large facilities of 500+ beds and multiple sites, to smaller family-owned homes with 100 beds.
 They have one thing in common.